Skip to main content

 When you mount an NFS datastore on a new ESXi host, ONTAP tools for VMware vSphere adds the host's IP address to the existing export policy associated with the datastore.
 This allows the new host to access the datastore without creating a new export policy.

 When you delete or unmount an NFS datastore from an ESXi host, ONTAP tools for VMware vSphere removes the host's IP address from the export policy.
 If no other hosts are using that export policy, it will be deleted.
 When you delete an NFS datastore, ONTAP tools for VMware vSphere removes the export policy associated with that datastore if it is not reused by any other datastores.
-If the export policy is reused, it retains the host IP address and remains unchanged.
+If the export policy is reused, it keeps the host IP address and does not change.
 When you delete the datastores, the export policy unassigns the host IP address and assigns a default export policy, so that the ONTAP systems can access them if required.

 Assigning the export policy differs when it is reused across different datastores.
 When you reuse the export policy, you can append the policy with the new host IP address.
 When you delete or unmount a datastore that uses a shared export policy, the policy will not be deleted.
 It remains unchanged, and the host IP address is not removed, because it is shared with the other datastores.
 Reusing export policies is not recommended, because it can lead to access and latency issues.